BatmanCodesEverything/filecopier/README.md

 # FileCopier 📁📂📝

-FileCopier is a simple yet powerful utility designed to copy missing files from a parent folder to a child folder, ensuring seamless synchronization between two directories.
+FileCopier is a simple yet powerful utility designed to copy missing files, from a parent folder to a child folder, ensuring seamless synchronization between two directories.

 ## Supported Languages
 - Java ☕